ozchamo/YAKKO/README.md

 ---
 ## LOOKING FOR OLDER "WHAT'S NEW(s)"?

+## YAKKO 9.00-9.04
+- 9.02 - added option 'ops -> changelogo' to pimp your OpenShift console your way!
+- Named it 9.0 because there is no guarantee it can be replaced in-place
+- Tested on RHEL 9.6, RHEL 10 and Fedora 42
+- Tested with OpenShift 4.18 and 4.19 (seems to work all the way to 4.2!)
+- Looking much more refined!
+- Revamped snapshots, you can take snapshots with active and inactive clusters, so not experimental anymore!
+- Added 'startonboot' to 'infra' options - which will enable start-up of the cluster on system boot
+- Updated SNO build process as a new stringent check came into place with 4.18.17 All single master clusters (SNO or one master + many workers now build with bootrstrap in place)
+- Improved the 'yakko ops emergency' feature - added a "reboot node" option
+- Added system info to the regular yakko report (system temperature and RAM available)
+- Added GPU report on 'yakko infra describehw'
+- General code improvement and cleanup:
+    - Eliminated code for building clusters using the agent based installer (sorry)
+    - Eliminated code that would have allowed Mirrored installs (was never used)
+    - Deleted unused code blocks that had been commented out over time

 ## YAKKO 8.1
 - Tested new versions of OSs (RHEL 9.5/Fedora 41) and OCP (4.17) - Christmas present check!